nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The `Commons` component is responsible for:
 * Consisting of multiple useful classes which are utilised by other components in the application.

-The Food consists of the following classes:
+The Commons consists of the following classes:
-* `LogsCentre` - Tracks system through log records and saves them to a log file
+* `LogsCentre` - Tracks system through log records and saves them into a log file
-* `MessageBank` - Consists of multiple system output messages
+* `MessageBank` - Consists of multiple standard system output messages for UI to print
-* `Weekday` - Enumeration class for classifying weekdays
+* `Weekday` - Enumeration class for classifying all 7 possible days in a week
-* `"ABC"Exception` - A collection of exceptions to aid in running of the application.
+* `"ABC"Exception` - A collection of exceptions to aid in running of the application

 ## Implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}
-### 1. [Proposed] Record Meal Feature
+### 1. Record Meal Feature
 #### 1.1 Proposed implementation
 The record feature is facilitated by `RecordMealCommand`.
 It extends `Command` and overrides `execute()` and `saveResults()`